 Each day was a new lesson on fire safety because, as I mentioned before, classes were only half days and there just wasn’t enough time.
 The lectures ended on Friday with the showing of a short movie.
 My class was one of the first to ever see this particular film, and everyone I’ve met born between 1981 and 1990 has seen it at least once.
 This movie is called Don’t Play Games With Fanny Flame and it was the most horrifying thing I had ever seen at the time.
 I first wrote about this on my now defunct comedy blog Krowness Chronicles, and quite a lot of people contacted me regarding it, thanking me for sharing my story as they had remembered the film giving them nightmares but nobody believed them that it existed.

 I am not going to spend my time describing or analyzing the movie, as I was finally able to find it online after eleven years of searching, and have embedded it at the end of my story for all to see.
-What I will do is detail how this short completely ruined my four-year-old brain.
+What I will do is detail how this short completely ruined my five-year-old brain.
 We watched Fanny Flame with another class in the basement as it had the only television, and we were so quiet after the viewing that you could hear the invading insects scurrying beneath the rug.
 Our teachers then gave a short, oral quiz on the movie and proceeded to pour loads of misinformation into our heads.

 We were told that if we rubbed our hands together for too long, it could start a fire and they used the warmth that such friction creates as proof that we were all little bits of walking kindling.
 We were told that quickly flicking a light switch or flashlight on and off could spark a fire, and that batteries could make our toys explode if we didn’t use them correctly.
 Over a quarter of a century later, I see that the real reason for these lies was to keep us behaved in the classroom or to not try and “fix” the class toys.
 But as impressionable little things, and being from a generation that was told to always obey our parents or teachers, we took this as fact for months or even years.